Skip navigation

 What is a Gram stain?

-A Gram stain is a test that checks for bacteria at the site of a suspected infection such as the throat, lungs, genitals, or in skin wounds.
+A Gram stain is a test that checks to see if you have a bacterial infection.
+A sample is taken from the site of a suspected infection, such as your throat, lungs, genitals, or a skin wound.
 Gram stains may also be used to check for bacteria in certain body fluids, such as blood or urine.

-Knowing whether bacteria is Gram-positive or Gram-negative can help your provider identify the type of infection you have and which antibiotics will be most effective in treating it.
+Knowing whether bacteria is Gram-positive or Gram-negative can help your health care provider identify the type of infection you have and which antibiotics will be most effective in treating it.

 Other names: Gram's stain